Wake Forest Power

 Wake Forest Power consists of a three-man tree crew charged with trimming and removing trees that interfere with the town's 140 miles of overhead electric lines.
 Each member of the crew is a certified utility arborist.
 By maintaining and removing these trees, the town works to ensure that they will not be a threat to the power lines during storms, thus eliminating outages.

-To have a tree inspected that may be threatening your service or the town's main electric lines, call 919-435-9570 or email Betty Pearce and request a work order.
-As the tree crew removes and trims lines, they chip the trees and limbs.
-To request mulch, call 919-435-9570 or email Betty Pearce.
+To have a tree inspected that may be threatening your service or the Town's main electric lines, call 919-435-9573 or email Jennifer Gonzales to request a work order.

 NC GreenPower is an independent, nonprofit organization established to improve North Carolina's environment through voluntary contributions toward renewable energy.
 A landmark initiative approved by the N.C.
 Utilities Commission, NC GreenPower is the first statewide green energy program in the nation administered independently by a nonprofit organization and supported by all of the state's utilities.

-Before digging in the Town of Wake Forest, please contact the North Carolina One Call Center at 811.
+Before digging in the Town of Wake Forest, please contact the NC Carolina One Call Center at 1-800-632-4949.
 By calling this number, the NCOCC will dispatch any utilities that have lines in your area.

 Underground services are installed at a cost of $275, up to 150 feet, for new or converted services.